 A successful music career of course starts with great music, but great artwork designs are important to create a brand image, to be recognizable and appealing for fans.

 Pay close attention to creating artwork for music releases.
 Creating an album cover, sleeve or merchandise should receive just as much care and attention as the music itself.
 Look at it as another important step in the creative process: from writing, composing, mastering to brand management and creating the most compelling artwork.
+And before you leave, you might want to check out The Definitive Guide to Influencer Marketing For Musicians

 About the Author